 ” Everybody has the same energy potential.
 The average person wastes his in a dozen little ways.
 I bring mine to bear in one thing only: my paintings, and everything else is sacrificed to it…” —Pablo Picasso

 In my case, after years of witnessing and experiencing the remarkable degree of distress and suffering that so many endure in their jobs and professions, I decided to funnel my creativity and energy toward reducing suffering at work.
-Seeing how stuck I had become and regularly interacting with highly accomplished individuals who, in moments of intimate candor, related tales of career-related discontent and job-generated suffering, I felt compelled to change the course of my career to impact the world in this manner.
+I saw how stuck I had become and regularly interacted with highly accomplished individuals who, in moments of intimate candor, related tales of career discontent and job-generated suffering.
+I felt compelled to change the course of my career to impact the world in this manner.

-Firmly believing that a direct correlation between elevated business performance and reduced suffering existed, I joined forces with my partner, Jo Anne, to prove that hypothesis.
+Firmly believing that a direct correlation between elevated business performance and reduced suffering existed, I joined forces with my partner to prove that hypothesis.
 Now, I can categorically assert that this is the case.
-Creativity, initiative, ownership of action, business results and value creation are all compromised when people suffer.
+Creativity, initiative, ownership of action, business results, and value creation are all compromised when people suffer.

 Suffering in the course of a life is unavoidable.
-Some suffering — sudden or extended illness, pain, immobilization and isolation as a result of injuries incurred during an accident, the unexpected loss of a friend, family member or lover are common examples—seemingly randomly distributed, subsides over time, given appropriate attention.
+Some suffering — sudden or extended illness, pain, immobilization and isolation due to injuries incurred during an accident, the unexpected loss of a friend, family member or lover are common examples.

-Depersonalizing work, industrial age managers overlooked the spiritual needs and intrinsic motivators that inspire employees to fully engage, deeply commit, own results and drive innovation as they endlessly searched for means by which they could affect machine-like constancy and productivity within the talent pool that operated their businesses.
+Depersonalizing work, industrial-age managers overlooked the spiritual needs and intrinsic motivators that inspire employees to fully engage, deeply commit, own results and drive innovation.
+Instead, they endlessly searched for means by which they could affect machine-like constancy and productivity within the talent pool that operated their businesses.

-In the creative economy of the second decade of the early 21st Century, to be resigned, feel disenfranchised or have a resentful, detached and suffering workforce is a distinctive competitive disadvantage.
-To be in a position to change the world, individuals and companies must be able to draw directly and energetically from passion, express and channel creativity in the service of inspired ambition.
+In the creative economy of the second decade of the early 21st Century, to be resigned, feel disenfranchised or have a resentful, detached, and suffering workforce is a distinctive competitive disadvantage.
+To be in a position to change the world, individuals and companies must be able to draw directly and energetically from passion and channel creativity in the service of inspired ambition.

-For this to happen, all-in engagement, unwavering commitment and self-driven ownership of action and results must be present.
-Motivation must be intrinsic, opportunities to have personal impact and sufficient self-determination to make and bear responsibility for key decision making and results are essential.
+All-in engagement, unwavering commitment, and self-driven ownership of action and results must be present for this to happen.
+Motivation must be intrinsic, opportunities to have a personal impact, and sufficient self-determination to make and bear responsibility for key decision making and results are essential.
 When these are present, necessary foundations are in place to catalyze change.